thinkwee/Abstract_Summarization_RNN/save/README.md

 # save
-- here saves some model of the project such as word embedding matrix
+- here saves word embedding matrix
-- prevent repeat calculating
+- produced by word to vec
-- use pickle
+- use pickle not tensorflow.saver
+- the matrix will be fed as the initial value of embed_matrix in seq2seq model